 Using personal property attachments to secure your debt

 Personal property attachments target the debtor’s tangible personal property, such as vehicles, equipment, or inventory.
-By attaching these assets, you gain the right to seize them if necessary to satisfy your debt.
+By attaching these assets, you gain the right to seize and perhaps sell them if necessary to satisfy your judgment debt.
 This form of attachment can be particularly useful if the debtor lacks real estate but possesses valuable physical assets.
-Attaching personal property in advance will also act as a deterrent against the disposal or hiding of assets during legal proceedings.

-How do you know which prejudgment attachment to use?
+We know which prejudgment attachment tools to seek.

-An experienced commercial collections attorney can help you evaluate the circumstances of your case and determine if there is a viable option for a prejudgment attachment and which type you should utilize.
+Our experienced commercial collections attorneys will evaluate the circumstances of your case and determine if there is a viable option for a prejudgment attachment and which type they may utilize.
 At Law Offices of Alan M. Cohen & Associates LLC, our commercial collections attorneys are efficient and effective.
 They have an in-depth understanding of what legal options are available for you and how to utilize them to improve your chances of recovering payment on your unpaid debts.

-Hiring a seasoned commercial collections attorney increases your chances of collecting your business debts.
-Our experienced commercial collections lawyers can evaluate your claims and help you secure any applicable and necessary attachments to protect your interests.
+Hiring our seasoned commercial collections attorney increases your chances of collecting your business debts.
+Our experienced commercial collections lawyers will evaluate your claims and seek to secure payment of your debt so that when you will there is a pot of gold from which you can collect..
 To schedule an initial consultation, you can reach us by calling 508-763-6604 or by sending an inquiry through our online form.
-Let us fight to get you paid.
+We fight to get you paid.